FAQ A-100

 Die folgenden Hinweise sind nur für Experten vorgesehen !
 Die hier beschriebenen Arbeiten dürfen nur von einem Fachmann durchgeführt werden, der die erforderlichen Sicherheitsbestimmungen kennt und die Einhaltung dieser auch gewährleistet !
 The following notes are intended for experts only !
 Carrying out of works described in these documents is allowed only for authorized personnel who are familiar with all valid safety rules ! |

-Power supply and case for A-100 modules
+Power supply and cases for A-100 modules

 including a +/-12V power supply should be used to supply the modules and ensure a

 If you are familiar with electronics you may use your own power supply and frame.
-Most of

-the A-100 modules require a dual +/-12V supply.
-This means that the terminalsGND, +12V and
+The A-100 modules require a high quality dual +/-12V supply.
+This means that the

 -12V are necessary.
-Some modules additionally require a +5V supply (e.g. A-190 and A-191).
+Some older modules additionally require a +5V supply (e.g.

 For each module you will find the current required for +/-12V in the module description.